-What's in Trump's 2,400-Calorie McDonald's Order?
+Inside Trump's 2,400-Calorie McDonald's Order

 With an absurd amount of sodium and fat—including artery-clogging trans fats—the Big Mac is definitely a meal no one should double up on.
 In fact, here's what eating a Big Mac every day does to your body… and none of the results are good.

 While the Filet-O-Fish is one of Mickey D's better-for-you options, chomping down on two of these sandwiches isn't a smart idea, considering the high fat and sodium count.
 (Related: The #1 Worst Food to Never Order at McDonald's.)

 All in all, and not including the fries, the president's double order of both sandwiches plus the milkshake cost him 2,430 calories, 111 grams of fat (39 g saturated fat, 3 g trans fat), 3,480 mg sodium, 238 g carbs (11 g fiber, 102 g sugar), and 98 g protein.
 To put these numbers into perspective, that's more calories and 1,180 more milligrams of sodium than the FDA recommends the average person should eat in an entire day!
 Not to mention, the amount of sugar in this meal contains double the sweet stuff of the FDA's per diem recommendation of 50 grams.